Women's Health: Separating Fact From Fiction

 Fact Or Fiction?
 Men Are More Likely To Die From A Heart Attack

-Fiction: Heart disease kills more women than men.
+Fiction.
+Heart disease actually kills more women than men.

 Fact Or Fiction?
 Alcohol Has More Of An Effect On Women Than Men